-Section 6 of the report provides a summary of the scenario development during the second Enquiry by Design workshop held on the 27th to 30th of April 2021.
+Section 6 of the report provides a summary of the scenario development during the second EbD workshop held on the 27th to 30th of April 2021.
 This workshop involved the further testing of the previously prepared scenarios and development of the Williamtown SAP Structure Plan.
-Like in the previous Enquiry by Design workshop, the Structure Plan considers land use, transport, infrastructure, PFAS, environmental, social, aboriginal heritage and economic matters in conjunction with the Williamtown SAP vision.
+Like in the previous EbD workshop, the Structure Plan considers land use, transport, infrastructure, PFAS, environmental, social, aboriginal heritage and economic matters in conjunction with the Williamtown SAP vision.